 Monksville’s Murky Depths

 But it’s not just a boulder, is it?
 Vorcolt knows it’s not, knows it very well, as he was there the night it crashed.
-This thing, this dome-like structure, was not always present in the waters of Monksville – it came in a ball of fire from the starpool in the dead of night, a ball of fire which burned a hole into the canopy and planted a deep crater into the feet of the bordering mountains, the brothers of the snowcapped peak from which giants draw their metal.
+This thing, this giant dome-like structure, was not always present in the waters of Monksville – it came in a ball of fire from the starpool in the dead of night, a great ball of fire which burned a hole into the canopy and planted a deep crater into the feet of the bordering mountains, the brothers of the snowcapped peak from which giants draw their metal.
 From there The Dome grew four massive legs, legs all too similar to those of the crawdad’s, and it crept its way from dry land into the stretch of water between the isles.
-Today The Dome is cool to the touch of Vorcolt’s feet, but on the night it crashed, the waters boiled and smokescreens of steam rose into the sky like the exhaust from the bonfire pits of the giants.
+Today The Dome is cool to the touch of Vorcolt’s feet, but on the night it crashed the murky waters boiled and smokescreens of steam rose into the dark sky like the exhaust from the bonfire pits of the giants.

-The reds and oranges of trees falling slowly into dormancy greet his eyes.
-The Mink emerges from a burrow in the center of Isla Meeney, a burrow which only opens for a moment hidden from time on one autumn day in the fourth cycle since the filling of the Monksville Reservoir.
+The vibrant reds and oranges of trees falling slowly into dormancy greet his eyes.
+Reborn at last, The Eternal Mink emerges from a burrow in the center of Isla Meeney, a burrow which only opens for a slippery moment hidden from time on one autumn day in the fourth cycle since the filling of the Monksville Reservoir.
 A certain haze sets in over his memory of his entering the burrow, of where he was before he took his refuge, but that doesn’t matter.
 The Beast howls forth in these waters and they are not safe to swim in, and Dino Island is quite a distance away.
-The Mink skips through the shallows behind the back end of Isla Meeney and traces the shoreline of Monksville until he finds the dirt road which giants follow to make a certain climb much less treacherous.
+The Eternal Mink skips through the shallows behind the back end of Isla Meeney and traces the shoreline of Monksville until he finds the dirt road which giants follow to make a certain climb much less treacherous.